Joel Edwards (golfer)

 Joel Ashley Edwards (born November 22, 1961) is an American professional golfer.

+Early life

 Edwards was born in Dallas, Texas.
-He attended North Texas State University and turned professional in 1984.
+He attended North Texas State University.

+Professional career

-Edwards has played on both the PGA Tour and the Nationwide Tour.
-He has won once on each tour: the 2001 Air Canada Championship and the 1999 Nike Mississippi Gulf Coast Open.
+Edwards turned professional in 1984.
+He has played on both the PGA Tour and its developmental tour.
+He has won once on each tour: the 2001 Air Canada Championship on the PGA Tour and the 1999 Nike Mississippi Gulf Coast Open.
 He lost his PGA Tour card in 2004 and competed on the Nationwide Tour through 2007.

 Edwards played occasionally on the Nationwide Tour from 2009 to 2011 before being eligible for the Champions Tour in 2012.